Contents of Article

 What is the Stretch-Shortening Cycle (SSC)?

-Athletes have been shown to jump 2-4cm higher during the countermovement jump (CMJ) than they can during the squat jump (SJ) (1).
-This is simply because the CMJ incorporates a pre-stretch dropping action when compared to a squat jump – which initiates the movement from a static position without the use of a pre-stretch (2).
+Athletes have been shown to jump 2-4 cm higher during the countermovement jump (CMJ) than they can during the squat jump (SJ) (1).
+This is simply because the CMJ incorporates a pre-stretch dropping action when compared to an SJ, which initiates the movement from a static position without the use of a pre-stretch (2).
 This pre-stretch, or ‘countermovement’ action is known as the stretch-shortening cycle (SSC) and is comprised of three phases (eccentric, amortization, and concentric) (Figure 1) (3).
 Images A-B display the eccentric phase, image C demonstrates the amortisation phase, and images D-E represent the concentric phase of the SSC.

-The SSC does not only occur during single-bout jumping or rebounding movements, but also during any form of human movement when a limb changes direction.
+The SSC does not only occur during single-bout jumping or rebounding movements but also during any form of human movement when a limb changes direction.
 For example, during walking, jumping, running, twisting or even lowering and then raising your arm.
-As the limbs are continuously changing direction there is a constant use of the SSC in order to change the direction the limb is moving.
+As the limbs are continuously changing direction, there is constant use of the SSC in order to change the direction the limb is moving.
 As some movements are much faster than others (e.g. sprinting vs. walking), there are great differences in the speed of the SSC.
-Consequently, the SSC has been separated into two categories based upon the duration of the SSC:
+Consequently, the SSC has been separated into two categories based on the duration of the SSC:

 Table 1 provides some examples of common exercises and their potential SSC classification.
-As displayed in Table 1, a long jump is typically classified as a fast-SSC movement as it has a ground contact time of 140-170 milliseconds (9).
-Whereas race walking, which has a ground contact time of 270-300 milliseconds is commonly classified as a slow-SSC movement (10).
+As displayed in Table 1, a long jump is typically classified as a fast-SSC movement as it has a ground contact time of 140-170 ms (9).
+Whereas race walking, which has a ground contact time of 270-300 ms is commonly classified as a slow-SSC movement (10).